 Jesus Christ came to bring peace, but not in the sense of a world free of war.
 The peace He brings is peace with God.
 That is the most vital peace we can have.
 We cannot have real peace in our hearts if we are separated from God.

 But your iniquities have made a separation between you and your God, and your sins have hidden his face from you so that he does not hear.
 (Isaiah 59:2)

 When Jesus died on the cross Matthew and Mark record that the veil in the temple tore from top to bottom (Matthew 27:51, Mark 15:38).
-This symbolised the the wall of separation between God and mankind had been removed.
+This symbolised the wall of separation between God and mankind had been removed.
 If the wall of separation is broken down between us and God then we should have no separation between brothers and sisters in the church.
-However, in the first century church there was a lot of hostility between the Jewish and Gentile believers.
+However, in the first-century church, there was a lot of hostility between the Jewish and Gentile believers.

 The Dividing Wall of Hostility

 Paul taught that reconciliation between the Jews and Gentiles was necessary.
 Paul refers to this when he says “by who has made us both one”.
 The “us” are the two ethnicities in the church, the Jews and all the rest of humanity: the Gentiles.
 The “one” refers to believers being unified in Christ.

 Using the illustration of the temple again we can see where the example of the dividing wall of hostility comes from.
 The temple in Jerusalem (at the time of Jesus) was restored by Herod.
 There was a physical wall of separation between the court of the Gentiles and the courts where the Jews worshipped (see plan).
 Gentiles were not allowed into the inner court and there was a death sentence for anyone who did.
 Hence the illustration of the “dividing wall of hostility” would have been understood at that time.
 When God brought reconciliation between the Jewish and Gentile believers that wall came down.